 How do you find the best interest rates?

-Looking for a way to move, place and spread your deposits to maximise the return on your savings?
-Shopping around and market research is the only way to keep on top of new rates, but it can be time consuming.
+Looking for a way to move, place, and spread your deposits to maximise the return on your savings?
+Comparing different options and keeping up with current rates is important, though it can take some time.

-You can access Flagstone's best interest rates across our market-leading banking panel, quickly and easily with just one single application.
+You can access the best interest rates across our market-leading banking panel, quickly and easily with just one single application.
 Our cash deposit platform offers access to hundreds of accounts from up to 50+ banks, with exclusive interest rates to help you grow your funds.
-See how Flagstone can help you – find out how much interest you could be earning today.